sayak-brm/struixLang/docs/struixCC.md

 ## Limitations and Differences from Standard C

-struixC aims to provide a subset of C features suitable for compilation into struixLang.
+struixCC aims to provide a subset of C features suitable for compilation into struixLang.
 Below are the limitations and differences compared to standard C on GCC/Linux.

 ### Unsupported Features